algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

    - The parser helps the computer understand the structure of the assembly code.
 It's like teaching it the rules of the language so it can follow along.

 2. **Error Checking:**
    - Just like a teacher correcting grammar mistakes, the parser checks if the code follows the correct assembly language rules.
-If there's a mistake, it raises a flag.

 3. **Creating a Plan:**
    - Once the parser understands the code structure, it creates a plan or a roadmap for the computer on how to execute the instructions.
 It's like giving directions for a task.